 - Link Memory with Emotions

-These are the ingredients of a good story.
+These are the ingredients of a wonderful story.
 Stories are easy to remember because they help us think of things in progressions.
 This creates both short-term and long-term memory recall.
 All the great Sages use compelling stories to teach principles.

 Three rules govern our memory, primacy, recency, and regressive repetition.
 Following these rules, you can make any information a part of your permanent memory that you can recall forever.